mdlutz24/drupal-meeting-parser/README.md

-clear the internal storage with 'Clear memory', add a thread to it with 'Add with credits' or 'Add without credits' and copy the contents of that storage (all the threads you added in the order you added them) to the operating system's clipboard with the 'To clipboard' button.
+clear the internal storage with 'Clear memory', add a thread to it with 'Add with credits' or 'Add without credits' and copy the contents of that storage (all the threads you added in the order you added them) to the operating system's clipboard with the 'Copy to clipboard' button.

 1. Open each thread in the chat sidebar you want to add to the meeting notes.
    Click one of the 'Add' buttons once the sidebar appears.
 Repeat this for all